mandev-1/42-School-Exam-Rank-06/README.md

 3. FD_CLR(fd, &set): Removes a file descriptor from the set.
 4. FD_ISSET(fd, &set): Checks if a file descriptor is in the set.

+- struct sockaddr_in : this is imported and we will use it.
+It will store address family, port and IPv4 [... continue](documentation/socket_creation.md).
+You need to LEARN how to config. these three attributes!

+- struct sockaddr : contains ONLY the family (`sa_family`) and address data.
+We use it to typecast serveraddress only!
+Allows correctly `accept()` and `bind()` the serveraddress - accept and bind dont work with sockaddr_in

 [... continue](#must-know-by-heart)

 > 💡 check out the code now to feel less lost